Editor’s Note: This article first appeared on the site One Peter Five back when they were desperate for content.

 And he said No!

-My mind clouded over, and parts of my life flashed before my eyes.
-I reconsidered everything I had researched about the Camino.
-I questioned my existence.
+My mind clouded over, a thousand curses arose in my heart, and parts of my life flashed before my eyes.
+I reconsidered everything I had researched about the Camino and questioned my entire existence.

 Off and on during the day I had gotten caught up in the grand struggle of “Why?”
 Why are we trying for so much mileage?
 Why am I here?
 Why don’t I just go home?
 Why didn’t I just stay in Aviles, which was so charming?
 Why?
 Why?
 WHY?!